Dr Fabien Arribert-Narce

 Current PhD students supervised

-- Beata Migut, PhD in Comparative Literature (co-supervised with Prof Marion Schmid); thesis title: 'Exophonic Word and Image Relations in the Work of Vladimir Nabokov, Yoko Tawada and Bruno Schulz '
+- Beata Migut, PhD in Comparative Literature (Co-supervisor); thesis title: 'Exophonic Word and Image Relations in the Work of Vladimir Nabokov, Yoko Tawada and Bruno Schulz'

-- Luyue Wang, PhD in Comparative Literature (co-supervised with Dr Fiona Mackintosh); thesis title: 'East Asian Culture and Visual Representation in José Juan Tablada’s Poetry'
+- Luyue Wang, PhD in Comparative Literature; thesis title: 'East Asian Culture and Visual Representation in José Juan Tablada’s Poetry' (Co-supervisor; viva passed April 2021)

 - 20th and 21st century French & Francophone literature and visual culture